RagupathiKumar/ds-algo-java/datastructure/README.txt

 Bit Manipulation -- << is multiplication of 2, >> is division by 2

-Top view of Binary Tree -- level order with Horizontal distance
+Top view of Binary Tree -- level order with Horizontal distance Chaman -- all questions discussed in Session 11 & 12 (Tree and BST) are very important problems

+All Nodes Distance K in Binary Tree -- has two approaches -- recursive and iterative

+All Nodes Distance K in Binary Tree -- similar important questions -- burn tree

 FAANG
 PayPal